vele616/monorepo/packages/jobboard/website/content/jobs/fullstack-engineer-js-ruby-almanac-zgDio.md

 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/almanac"
-summary: "Almanac is searching for a fullstack engineer that has 3+ years experience working with a modern JS framework, ideally React."
+summary: "Almanac is searching for a fullstack engineer that has 3+ years experience working with a modern JS framework, ideally React as well as experience with Ruby or a similar language."
 summaryBackup: "Love #rubylang, #reactjs, #javascript?
 Check out this job post!"
 featured: 20
 ---